Outschool is the newest edtech unicorn – TechCrunch

 What’s next

 Nathoo expects to grow Outschool’s staff from 110 people to 200 by the end of the year, with a specific focus on international growth.
-In 2020, Outschool launched in Canada, New Zealand, Australia and the UK, so hiring will continue there and elsewhere.
+In 2020, Outschool launched in Canada, New Zealand, Australia and the U.K., so hiring will continue there and elsewhere.

-On the flip side, Outschool isn’t teachers at the same clip it was at the height of the pandemic in the United States.
+On the flip side, Outschool isn’t hiring teachers at the same clip it was at the height of the pandemic in the United States.
 When the pandemic started, Outschool had 1,000 teachers on its platform.
-Within months, Outschool grew to host 10,000 teachers, a screening process that the founder explained was resource-heavy but vital.
-Outschool makes more money if teachers join the platform full-time: teachers pocket 70% of the price they set for classes, while Outschool gets the other 30% of income.
+Within months, Outschool grew to host 10,000 teachers, with a screening process that the founder explained was resource-heavy, but vital.
+Outschool makes more money if teachers join the platform full time: teachers pocket 70% of the price they set for classes, while Outschool gets the other 30% of income.
 But, Nathoo views the platform as more of a supplement to traditional education.
-Instead of scaling revenue by convincing teachers to come on full-time, the CEO is growing by adding more part-time teachers to the platform.
+Instead of scaling revenue by convincing teachers to come on full time, the CEO is growing by adding more part-time teachers to the platform.

-Similar to how Airbnb created a host endowment fund to share its returns with the people who made its platform work, Outschool has dedicated 2% of its fundraise to creating a similar program to reward teachers on its platform in the event of liquidity.
+Similar to how Airbnb created a host endowment fund to share its returns with the people who made its platform work, Outschool has dedicated 2% of its stock to creating a similar program to reward teachers on its platform in the event of liquidity.

-One of Outschool’s most ambitious goals is, ironically, to go in school.
+One of Outschool’s most ambitious goals is, ironically, to get in schools.
 While some startups have found success selling to schools amid the pandemic, district sales cycles and tight budgets continue to be a difficult challenge for scaling purposes.
-Still, the startup wants to make its way into students’ lives through contracts with schools and employers, which could help low income families access the platform.
-Nathoo says enterprise sales is a small part of its business, but the strategy began just last year as part of COVID-19 response.
+Still, the startup wants to make its way into students’ lives through contracts with schools and employers, which could help low-income families access the platform.
+Nathoo says enterprise sales is a small part of its business, but the strategy began just last year as part of the COVID-19 response.
 It is currently piloting its B2B offering with a number of schools.

 Outschool will also consider acquiring early-stage startups focused on direct-to-consumer learning in international markets.
 While no acquisitions have been made by the startup to date, consolidation in the edtech sector broadly is heating up.

-Note: Editor’s note: A previous version of this story stated that Outschool was dedicating 2% of its round to teachers.
-This is incorrect, it has dedicated 2% of stock.
-A correction has been made to update this change.